Study identifies word use patterns in first-person accounts of mental illness

 View the article online: Word use in first-person accounts of schizophrenia.

-This Article was submitted by Shane Seger, on Tuesday, July 01, 2014.
+This article was submitted by Shane Seger on July 1, 2014.